1 side owned slaves. The other side started Black History Month. How a family heals

 Forgetting after all, is a side effect of trauma.

-But one moment he remembers clearly is his mother, Adele, sitting him down when he was in middle school, telling him that he was the descendent of a famous, important man.
+But one moment he remembers clearly is his mother, Adele, sitting him down when he was in middle school, telling him that he was the descendant of a famous, important man.

 You are the great great grandnephew of Carter G. Woodson, she told him.
 Woodson is the man behind Negro history week, which ultimately became Black History Month.
 She said Brett should be proud of this fact, he should even brag about it.

 Brett is not the braggy type.
-Now 20-years-old, he's a soft spoken and thoughtful sophomore at the University of California, Santa Cruz, majoring in environmental science, with dreams of becoming a wildlife biologist.
+Now 20, he's a soft-spoken and thoughtful sophomore at the University of California, Santa Cruz, majoring in environmental science, with dreams of becoming a wildlife biologist.

 As Brett got older he began to better understand what it means to be related to the man who insisted that we tell, and learn, the true story of Black people in America.